 - Any difficulty with bringing the teeth into their normal bite, irregular bite or bruising under the tongue may be a sign of a lower jaw fracture or cheekbone fracture.
 Go to Accident and Emergency promptly.
 There is a risk that these injuries can worsen and compromise the airway.

 - If teeth have been knocked out, retrieve them if possible.
-Hold tooth gently by the crown and wash the dirt off with saline, fresh milk or Hank’s Balanced Salt Solution.
-Wrap carefully with glad-wrap and keep cool, or place back into the socket where it came from and splint with aluminium foil or blu-tak.
+Hold tooth gently by the crown and wash the dirt off with saline, fresh milk or Hank’s Balanced Salt Solution (this is in some sports first aid kits).
+Wrap carefully with glad-wrap and keep cool (do not freeze), or place back into the socket where it came from and splint with aluminium foil or blu-tak.
 Attention by a dentist is needed within approximately one hour.
 Beyond this hour, the tooth may still be saved, but chances of successfully keeping the tooth reduces with time.